aaronpeikert/repro-workshop/README.md

 ## Getting Started

-Hi there, great that you made it\!
+Hi there, great that you made it!

 Lets get started by creating an account on Github and RStudio Cloud (login below, if you already have one).